Sat. May 17th, 2025

 (@spencer-baldwin.bsky.social) 2025-04-25T21:44:13.518Z

-The two players joining the injury report from last week create some real headaches for the Rapids’ coaching staff.
-It was confirmed Wednesday that Steffen was indeed suspended for Saturday’s game after an after-the-whistle red card last week, which the broadcast did not pick up.
-Beaudry is also out for Seattle due to his ankle injury that has kept him out for the last few weeks.
+The two players joining the injury report creates real headaches for the Rapids’ coaching staff.
+It was confirmed Wednesday that Steffen was indeed suspended for Saturday’s game after an after-the-whistle red card last week.
+The Apple TV broadcast did not pick this up.
+Beaudry is also out for Seattle due to his ongoing ankle injury dating back to mid-April.
 This leaves the Rapids with a short list of options to start in net.
 Hansen, who signed a first-team deal on April 12th, could make his first start.
-We may also see Zackory Campagnolo on the bench, both guys who wouldn’t have expected to be in contention for starting anytime soon.
+We may also see Zackory Campagnolo on the bench.
+Both guys wouldn’t have expected to be in contention for starting anytime soon, but, here we are.

-Right back Sam Vines also made another appearance on the injury report due to a groin injury, an injury in which he tweaked it midweek and has not been able to recover in time.
+Right back Sam Vines also made another appearance on the injury report due to a groin injury.
+This is an injury he tweaked midweek and has not been able to recover.
 It will mark the ninth game out of twelve in which he will be injured.
 Luckily, it’s not a re-injury of his thigh that kept him out of the first eight games of the season.
 Still a concern that he is injured again.
 Luckily for the Rapids, Keegan Rosenberry is probably the best “backup” outside back in the league right now.

 Chris Armas has moved into a 4-2-2-2 system in the last few games, and I believe he will keep it up against Seattle.
 This system seems to suit the team well, as it was used in two of the most impressive offensive displays of the season.
-It also allows Darren Yapi to line up in a two-striker system with Rafa Navarro, where Yapi has looked like he has taken strides from previous seasons.
-Yapi’s performances have earned him some more minutes, and I think he will continue to get the nod from Armas against Seattle.
+It also allows Darren Yapi to line up in a two-striker system with Rafa Navarro.
+Yapi has looked like he has taken strides from previous seasons with this setup.
+His performances have earned him some more minutes, and it may earn him another nod from Armas.

 No Steffen, No Beaudry, Who Steps Up?

 The goalkeeper depth going into the season for the Rapids was Steffen, and the youngster Beaudry.
 When Steffen left for international duty, we saw Beaudry step up to take that role in net.
-Now, Steffen has been suspended due to two yellow cards late against Houston, and the Castle Rocj native and Homegrown has missed the last few games due to an injury suffered in a Rapids 2 match.
+Now, Steffen has been suspended due to two yellow cards.
+Meanwhile, the Castle Rock native and Homegrown has missed the last few games due to an injury suffered in a Rapids 2 match.
 All of a sudden, the Rapids don’t have a keeper for Seattle.
 Who steps in if both are unavailable?

 Official: Zack Steffen received a yellow card in the 90+7th, then a second yellow after the final whistle.
 Both were for dissent.
 He’s out this weekend vs. Seattle.
 Speculating here: with Adam Beaudry’s ankle injury, Nico Hansen will start with Zack Campagnolo off the bench.